-The Committee further desire that promised information be supplied to them without any further loss of time.
+The Committee further desire that promised information be supplied to

-, Paragraph 4.7.
+Paragraph 4.7.
 Recoveries due from a contractor

 12. In Public Health Division, Hissar, work on the sewerage scheme in Hissar town-V instalment (estimated cost : Rs.
-1.20 lakhs) was entrusted to a contractor in April 1973 for completion within eight months. was completed in February 1976 but the accounts of the contractor had not been finalised.
-The contractor was paid at labour rates in respect of certain items of work for which material for use on work had been issued by the department.
-According to departmental rules, the cost of material not returned is recoverable at double the stock issue rate.
-The contractor had not returned material valuing Rs 0.59 lakh issued during July 1973 to July 1975 for use on work but not used to change in design.
-Rupees 0 12 lakb were also recoverable on account of empty cement bags not returned (Rs.
+1.20 lakhs) was entrusted to a contractor in April 1973 for completion within eight months.
+The work was completed in February 1976 but the accounts of the contractor had notbeen finalised.

+The contractor was paid at labour rates in respect of certain items of work for which material for use on work had been issued by the departments of According to departmental rules, the cost of material not returned is records in verable at double the stock issue rate.
+The contractor had not returned is material valuing Rs.
+0.59 lakh issued during July 1973 to July 1975 for use and on work but not used to change in design.
+Rupees 0.12 lakh were also recoverable on account of empty cement bags not returned (Rs.
 0.04 lakh) and cost of material consumed on items of work (Rs.
-0 08 lakh) for which the contractor had been paid at rates inclusive of stores.
+0.08 lakh) for which the the contractor had been paid at rates inclusive of stores.

 Against the recoverable amount of Rs.
 1.34 lakhs (including Rs.
-0.04 lakh towards storage charges), only Rs.
-0.08 lakh representing security deposits withheld from running payments (Rs.
-0 06 lakh) and the value of work executed due to be paid(Rs.
-0.02 lakh) were available with the department.
+0.04 is a lakh towards storage charges), only Rs.
+0.08 lakh representing security, a deposits withheld from running payments (Rs.
+0.06 lakh) and the value of work executed due to be paid(Rs.
+0.02 lakh) were, available with the depart. a ment.

-The matter was referred to the Government in May 1978; reply is awaited (January 1979).
+The matter was referred to the Government in May 1978; reply. is awaited (January 1979).